chloeho7/POV/README.md

 12. Turn on the Fan and enjoy!

 ### Connecting to ESP32 server
+1. Replace the network SSID on line 53 'POV.ino'
+2. Add password on line 93 if neccesary
-1. Connect to the ESP32 through USB-C
+3. Connect to the ESP32 through USB-C
-2. Turn on the serial monitor in the Arduino IDE for instructions
+4. Turn on the serial monitor in the Arduino IDE for instructions